 Most importantly, you have no obligation to be nice to anyone.
 Women often feel the need to be nice and please people at all costs.
 You don’t have to anywhere — especially so in San Francisco.
 If anyone is making you feel uncomfortable, just leave.
 Trust me — you won’t be the rudest person they meet that day.
 And so what if you were?
 You’re never going to see them again.

-Wine Tasting in San Francisco as a Solo Traveler
+Solo Wine Tasting in San Francisco

 If you’re a wine fan in the least, you should take the opportunity to explore wine country outside San Francisco.
 Napa and Sonoma counties are within a short driving distance of San Francisco and either region is doable as a day trip or multi-day getaway.